thoughtworks/inSpac/sdk/documents/Integration-Demo-Of-OIDC.md

 Please see ![OIDC flow](../images/oidc_flow.png):

-1. When User browser sends a Login request, Service received it and redirect to SingPass/CorpPass.
+1. When User browser sends a Login request, Service received it and redirect to SingPass.
-    You need to generate an initiated authentication URL to redirect to SingPass/CorpPass.
+    You need to generate an initiated authentication URL to redirect to SingPass.
 Code example:
     ```
     fun generateOIDCLoginURL(): String {
         val initAuthRequest = InitAuthRequest(